gdbooks/3DCollisions/Chapter4/bvh_raycast.md

 ### Raycast BVHNode

 Raycasting against a BVH node is a recursive process.
+First, we check if the ray being passed in hits the AABB of the node.
+If it does not, we just return.

+Next, we loop trough the children of the node (if it's not a leaf node, and has children).
+We call the raycast function on each of it's children, this is the recursive part.
+If any of those result in true, we return true.

+Finally, if the node was a leaf, we loop trough all of it's triangles.
+If any of the triangles hit, return true.

+By default we return false.

 ```cs